3DCP-TUe/Node-RED-3DSeeP/README.md

 - The project _"Parametric mortar design and control of system parameters"_ funded by [Saint-Gobain Weber Beamix](https://www.nl.weber/).
 - The project _"Additive manufacturing of functional construction materials on-demand"_ (with project number 17895) of the research program _"Materialen NL: Challenges 2018"_ which is financed by the [Dutch Research Council](https://www.nwo.nl/en) (NWO).

+## Contact information

+If you have any questions or comments about this project, please open an issue on the repository’s issue page.
+This can include questions about the content, such as missing information, and the data structure.
+We encourage you to open an issue instead of sending us emails to help establish an open community.
+By keeping discussions open, everyone can contribute and see the feedback and questions of others.
+In addition to this, please see our open science statement below.

+## Open science statement

+We are committed to the principles of open science to ensure that our work can be reproduced and built upon by others.
+Our approach includes the following key points:

+- Reproducibility: We strive to make our work reproducible by sharing detailed methodologies and data.
+- Unique Resources and Data: We have equipment and facilities that are not available at other institutes.
+We generate data that other institutes cannot produce, and we share this data openly.
+- Data and Software Sharing: We share our data and software and encourage others to do the same.
+If others use our data and software, they must also share their software and data under similar terms.

+To support these principles, we license our software under the General Public License version 3 or later (free to use, with attribution, share with source code) and our data and documentation under CC BY-SA (free to use, with attribution, share-alike).
+By adhering to these principles, we aim to encourage an open and collaborative scientific community.
+We expect that if you use our resources, you will do the same.

 ## License

 Copyright (c) 2020-2024 [3D Concrete Printing Research Group at Eindhoven University of Technology](https://www.tue.nl/en/research/research-groups/structural-engineering-and-design/3d-concrete-printing)